SierraSoftworks/RackMan/README.md

  - **timeout** - The amount of time to wait between requesting a worker shutdown and forcing it to be killed, this can help prevent in-flight requests from being dropped while still ensuring that rogue workers aren't left alive.
  - **reload** - The amount of time between forced reloads, useful for preventing memory leaks
  - **environment** - Any environment variables you would like to provide to your worker processes

+The `watch` option uses [minimatch](https://github.com/isaacs/minimatch) to process watch paths, so you can easily specify complex monitor expressions.
+Keep in mind that these are used primarily for on-the-fly reloading of your application during development.

 ### Hooks
  - **cluster.started** - Triggered when RackMan is first started up, can be used to report when your server starts